Pardeep Goyal (Failure to Survival Journey)

 - Social Media Management

-I got the clarity that I will learn Digital Marketing in a practical way by starting a hobby blog.
-That’s how I started my personal finance blog.
-Making money from the blog was never a goal, all I wanted to learn was content marketing skills.
+I started my personal finance blog when I wanted to learn digital marketing skills.
+Making money from this blog was never a goal, all I wanted to learn new skills.

 I woke up at 4:00 AM every single morning to write content till 8:00 AM.
 Spending 2-3 hours daily was sufficient to earn Rs.
 20,000 from content writing work.